• Skip to main content

 How Is It Made?

 Traditionally shrimp remoulade is made by adding fresh whole shrimp to a pot of flavorful, hot poaching liquid and allowing them to cook through just until they are pink, plump and juicy.
-The poached shrimp are then transferred to an ice bath to stop the cooking.
-Once peeled they are tossed in a delicious, thick dressing also known as New Orleans remoulade.
+The poached shrimp are then transferred to an ice bath to stop the cooking or simply allowed to cool down onto a baking sheet/plate.
+Once they are cool they are peeled and tossed in a delicious, thick dressing also known as New Orleans remoulade.

 NOTE: Shrimp remoulade sauce is based on the classic French remoulade sauce for crab cakes and other foods, but has its own character that reflects the Creole cuisine flavors and love for cayenne heat.